 To open an IRA, you or your spouse need to have earned income from working.
 You can open an IRA at a wide range of places including brokerage firms, mutual fund companies, banks and credit unions.
 Pay attention to management fees, commissions and minimum opening requirements to make sure you find a good deal.

 And in addition to the basic terms of each IRA, compare educational resources if you plan on being in the driver’s seat making your own investing decisions.
 Some firms offer robust tools to help you understand the market and make wise choices.

 IRA contribution limits

 The government places limits on the amount you can contribute to all your IRA accounts, which change every few years based on inflation.
-If you’re under 50, your contributions are capped at $6,000 in 2021.
+If you’re under age 50, your contributions are capped at $6,000 in 2022.
 If you’re over 50, your limit increases to $7,000.

 Before you think about how to maximize your IRA contributions, though, you need to make sure that your annual earnings fall within the government’s threshold.
 Your deduction capability begins to phase out as your income increases.
 The limits vary based on your filing status, so check the IRS’ updated guidelines to verify your eligibility.

 Comparing IRA options

 The most affordable options for IRAs will be found at no-load mutual fund firms, online brokerages and robo-advisors.
 Before comparing and deciding where to open an IRA, you should consider which kind of IRA is the best fit for your needs.
 Keep in mind, too, that the decision between a traditional and Roth IRA is not an all-or-nothing choice.
 You can have both — you’ll just want to make sure your annual contributions don’t exceed the limits.